barbulescualex/alexs.ca/_projects/Deep-Fried.md

 **Populating the UICollectionView**

 Buggy, slow, high memory usage.
 All things that can happen if you don't do this correctly.
-The saving grace is PHCachingImageManager, this API handles most of the heavy lifting in terms of optimization.
+The saving grace is the PHCachingImageManager, this API handles most of the heavy lifting in terms of optimization.

 **Registering to PHPhotoLibraryDidChange**